jefsmo/test-automation-selenium/README.md

 - ExecuteScalar
 - ExecuteNonQuery

-In addition, there is a Common class that contains common SQL queries used for database BVT tests.
+In addition, it provides the **Common** class that contains common SQL queries used for database BVT tests.
 This includes queries for users, user roles and schema objects.

 ### Test.Automation.Api